Quantum trajectories and reduced dynamics in time-correlated environments: Modeling with the Redfield microscopic approach

 \subsection{Redfield relaxation channels for the two level system driven by $\Upsilon_\text{OU}$-noise}

 The microscopic derivation of the quantum master equation provides an explicit link between the rates of different relaxation processes and the environment dynamics as described by its correlation function.
-Notably, the available relaxation channels are determined by the structure of the coupling, i.e. by the system operators $R$ coupling with the bath, see \cref{eq:RedfieldFreqFINAL}.
+Notably, the available relaxation channels are determined by the structure of the coupling, i.e., by the system operators $R$ coupling with the bath, see \cref{eq:RedfieldFreqFINAL}.
 When $R$ commutes with the system Hamiltonian $H_S$, there is no energy exchange between the system and the environment, and the only irreversible channel is decoherence of the energy eigenbasis.
 The pure decoherence model corresponds to a coupling operator $R$ with components only for $\omega=0$ in \cref{eq:RinEigenB}.

-Conversely, when the coupling operator does not commute with $H_S$, it presents components at different frequencies, triggering transitions between eigenstates of different energies with rates that are determined by the environment through $\Gamma(\omega,t)$.
+Conversely, when the coupling operator does not commute with $H_S$, it presents components at different frequencies, triggering transitions between eigenstates of different energies with rates that are determined by the environment through $\Gamma(\omega,t)$ defined in \cref{eq:TimeFreqCoeff}.